pmndrs/lamina/README.md

   constructor(props) {
     // You MUST call `super` with the current constructor as the first argument.
-    // Second argument is optional and provides non-uniform parameters like blend mode, name and visibility. super(Color, {
+    // Second argument is optional and provides non-uniform parameters like blend mode, name and visibility. super(CustomLayer, {
-      name: 'Color',
+      name: 'CustomLayer',
       ...props,
     })
   }
 }
 ```

-If you need a specialized or advance use-case, see the Advanced Usage section
+If you need a specialized or advance use-case, see the [Advanced Usage](#advanced-usage) section

 ### Using your own layers